adityainduraj/secondbrain/content/00 - Acads/SE/SE - Chapter 3 - Requirements Analysis and Specifications.md

 >
 > An SRS provides a starting point for general development.
 It provides the basis for estimating costs, schedules etc. It also forms the basics for writing the user manual, which is a very important document for the users.

 > The SRS is mainly intended for users/customers, developers, testers, project managers and system analysts.
-Different levels ofd etail and formality is needed for each audience.
+Different levels of detail and formality is needed for each audience.

 ## How To Gather Requirements
 There are various ways to gather requirements.
 Some are listed below: